RavidRo/TradingSystem/Use Cases.md

     1. <ins>Store personnel</ins>: enters product_identifier and \_quantity.
     1. <ins>System</ins>: the product’s quantity is updated in \_store.
     1. <ins>System</ins>: else, genetate error message and abort.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user is a manager of a store and has the responsibility “change product quantity”.
+He updates the quantity of a product and the action succeeded.
+-   <ins>_Sad Path_</ins>: A manager of a store which has the responsibility “change product quantity”, wants to update the amount of a product.
+After the system queries the user for the product id and quantity, the manager accidently typed a bigger amount which will lead to mistakes.

 ### 4.2.
 Edit product details